 SPA AT Q124 *

 Located at 124 Queen Street in Niagara-on-the-Lake, the Sanctuary Day Spa offers a range of treatments including massages, facials, manicures, pedicures, as well as an eclectic retail outlet featuring skin and body care products.
 Call 905-468-7404 or 1-855-487-8301 to book your spa service(s).

 OUTLET MALL RETAIL THERAPY *

 300 Taylor Road at the QEW, Niagara-on-the-Lake

 Shop till you drop at 100 brand-name stores at The Outlet Collection in Niagara-on-the-Lake, conveniently located along the QEW at the Glendale Avenue exit.
-Scheduled to open in May 2014, brand names include Bench, Brooks Brothers, Calvin Klein, Banana Republic, Gap, Izod, Michael Kors, Tommy Hilfiger, Bass Pro and many more.
-With room for approximately 2,300 vehicles, this is sure to be a big attraction.
+Brand names include Bench, Brooks Brothers, Calvin Klein, Banana Republic, Gap, Izod, Michael Kors, Tommy Hilfiger, Bass Pro and many more.
+And there’s plenty of parking for 2,300 vehicles.
 Call 1-866-284-5781.

 SKYLON TOWER *

 Take a ride up to the observation deck of the Skylon Tower for breathtaking views of Niagara Falls and the surrounding countryside.
 Call 905-356-2651.